 Tenor saxophonist Archie Shepp’s 1965 album Fire Music included numbers that linked jazz overtly to political consciousness, such as the spoken-word-plus-free-jazz tribute to Malcom X, “Malcom, Malcom, semper [i.e. always] Malcolm.”

 Some black radicals, however, completely rejected the idea that music could be revolutionary.
 In his poem “Hipping the Hip,” Ramón Durem wrote:

 in a horn

-Durem also makes a musical reference to the Mau Mau uprising — the armed revolt in the 1950s that drove the British out of Kenya and led to that nation’s independence, comparing Kenyan tribal music favorably to the widely-ranging music of bebop:
+Durem also makes a musical reference to the Mau Mau uprising — the armed revolt in the 1950s that drove the British out of Kenya and led to that nation’s independence, suggesting that Kenyan tribal music is more revolutionary than jazz:

 Mau Mau only got a five-tone scale

 but when it comes to Freedom, Jim —

 Mau Mau songs sung at a monument for Kenyan rebel leader Dedan Kimathi:

 Other scholars of jazz history deny any link between free jazz and civil rights.
 As Mark Gridley contends: